nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 even if it is non trivial to account for all the real costs of a HPC infrastructure.
 However the cloud allows flexibility and scalability not possible with common on-premises clusters.

-It also show how the same Nextflow pipeline can be *transparently* deployed in two very different computing infrastructure, using different containerisation technologies by simply providing a separate configuration profile.
+We also demonstrate how the same Nextflow pipeline can be *transparently* deployed in two very different computing infrastructure, using different containerisation technologies by simply providing a separate configuration profile.